Are UK bonuses taxed? (July 2022 National Insurance Update)

 So the tax on my bonus is the same as my normal salary?

 For many employees, yes.
-But you could be in a situation where your bonus actually takes you ‘over the fence’ into a higher tax rate bracket.
+Bonuses count as income.
+So you could be in a situation where your bonus pushes your income into a higher tax rate bracket.

 Let’s take Hannah as an example: